rniekisch/project-ml-microservice-kubernetes/README.md

 To get a prediction send a HTTP POST request to the endpoint `http://localhost:80/predict`.

-The script make_prediction.sh has an example call.
-Take a look at this script to find out about the HTTP POST call payload data.
+You can also use the script `make_prediction.sh`, which also serves as an example for a valid HTTP POST request.